Give feedback to Information & Communications Standard Recommendations by October 18

 The Information and Communications Standards Development Committee’s Initial Recommendations Report has been posted online for public comment.
 Under the Accessibility for Ontarians with Disabilities Act, 2005 the report must be posted for public comment for a period of 45 business days.
-The comment period will close on September 27, 2019.
+The comment period has been extended to October 18, 2019.

 Feedback will be used by the Committee to finalize its recommendations before they are submitted to the Minister for Seniors and Accessibility.

 You can read the report on the Ministry for Seniors & Accessibility website here or download this accessible Word version: I-C Standards Development Committee Initial Recommendations Report

 The report contains 31 recommendations and is separated into Phase 1 and Phase 2.

 The committee began its review of the current Information & Communications Standard in March 2017, and developed and voted on 30 recommendations addressing the following key areas: